© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Preventing inward leakage of airborne particulates is a key requirement.
-All categories of protection under this standard are required to meet an inward leakage performance level of 0.01 per cent or better for category A, 0.05 per cent or better for category B and 0.1 per cent or better for categories C and D. A range of test methods is described including using human subjects wearing the ensembles whilst walking on a rolling road in a test atmosphere.
+All categories of protection under this standard are required to meet an inward leakage performance level of 0.01 per cent or better for category A, 0.05 per cent or better for category B and 0.1 per cent or better for categories C and D. A range of test methods is described, including using human subjects wearing the ensembles while walking on a rolling road in a test atmosphere.
 Other methods involve the use of a dynamic manikin in live agent tests.
-Test atmospheres for manikin type tests could be, for instance, distilled sulphur mustard HD, Sarin GB, Soman GD or V-agent.
+Test atmospheres for manikin-type tests could be, for instance, distilled sulphur mustard HD, Sarin GB, Soman GD or V-agent.
 For human subject tests, an atmosphere with sodium chloride aerosols is used.

 All of the ensembles in BS 8467 are composed of several items of personal protective equipment and therefore they fall within the scope of the PPE Regulation unless manufactured specifically for the armed services or police.